Aleandro2000/doit-web-app/README.md

 </p>

 # DoIT
 WARNING!
 THIS IS A DEMO DOCUMENTATION!
-TE DOCUMENTATION WILL BE CONTINUED SOON!
+DOCUMENTATION WILL BE CONTINUED SOON!

 ## The problem
 Many coding interview platforms look the same, have a problem, an IDE and show a boring score.
 This is not attracting and keeping the dopamine high for users.